 Mutual respect: how we achieve this at tpm

 At tpm we actively encourage mutual respect and tolerance at all times.
-The most effective learning and work takes place within the context of tolerance and respect for others. tpm students and teachers are fully aware of the need to ensure no-one is discriminated against.
+The most effective learning and work takes place within the context of tolerance and respect for others. tpm learners and teachers are fully aware of the need to ensure no-one is discriminated against.
 This includes those in protected groups as defined in the Equality Act.
 Here are some of the ways in which we facilitate respect and tolerance in our learning centre:

 - Firstly, we have a Zero Tolerance Promise which outlines our zero-tolerance approach to any form of discrimination, extremism or radicalisation.

-- Students learn also about the Prevent Duty, how to stay safe online and how to be an effective digital citizen through embedded curriculum activities.
+- Learners learn also about the Prevent Duty, how to stay safe online and how to be an effective digital citizen through embedded curriculum activities.
 This is in association with with the Education Training Foundation and Child Exploitation and Online Protection organisations.

-If you are a tpm student worried about extremism or radicalisation, please contact your tutor or Brian Quinn, our safeguarding lead.
+If you are a tpm learner worried about extremism or radicalisation, please contact your tutor or Brian Quinn, our safeguarding lead.
 We will provide you with confidential support and advice.
 Similarly, please contact us if you feel you have been subject to discrimination.
 We’re here to support you and ensure your safety.